wpilibsuite/frc-docs/source/docs/software/commandbased/what-is-command-based.rst

 WPILib supports a robot programming methodology called “command-based” programming.
 In general, “command-based” can refer both the general programming paradigm, and to the set of WPILib library resources included to facilitate it.

 “Command-based” programming is an example of what is known as a `design pattern. <https://en.wikipedia.org/wiki/Design_pattern>`__ It is a general way of organizing one’s robot code that is well-suited to a particular problem-space.
-It is not the only way to write a robot program, but it is a very effective one; command-based robot code tend to be clean, extensible, and (with some tricks) easy to re-use from year to year.
+It is not the only way to write a robot program, but it is a very effective one; command-based robot code tends to be clean, extensible, and (with some tricks) easy to re-use from year to year.

 The command-based paradigm is also an example of what is known as `declarative <https://en.wikipedia.org/wiki/Declarative_programming>`__ programming.
 In declarative programming, the emphasis is placed on *what* the program ought to do, rather than *how* the program ought to do it.
 Thus, the command-based libraries allow users to define desired robot behaviors while minimizing the amount of iteration-by-iteration robot logic that they must write.
-For example, in a command-based program, a user can specify that “the robot should perform an action when a button is pressed” (note the use of a lambda TODO: link):
+For example, in a command-based program, a user can specify that “the robot should perform an action when a button is pressed” (note the use of a :ref:`lambda <docs/software/commandbased/convenience-features:Lambda Expressions (Java)>`):

 .. tabs::